indexdata/rfcs/text/0009-golang.md

 We think that Go has compelling characteristics that make it a solid and safe choice for building enterprise applications and network services.

-Specifically for FOLIO development, we believe that Go will complement the list of already supported backend languages and that [many conscious decisions in the design of the language and its core library](https://go.dev/talks/2012/splash.article) make it a perfect fit for FOLIO microservices-inspired architecture and open, community-first collaborative project structure.
+Specifically for FOLIO development, we believe that Go will complement the list of already supported backend languages and that [many conscious decisions in the design of the language and its core library](https://go.dev/talks/2012/splash.article) make it well-suited for FOLIO microservices-inspired architecture and open, community-first collaborative project structure.

 ## Detailed Explanation/Design